Mervyn Archdall (senior): Early life

+Career

-He was Governor of Fermanagh in 1756 and served as a member of the Parliament of Ireland for Fermanagh from 1761 to 1800.
-He was High Sheriff of Fermanagh for 1773 to 1774.
+Archdall became the Governor of Fermanagh in 1756 and served as a member of the Parliament of Ireland for County Fermanagh from 1761 to 1800.
+He served as the High Sheriff of Fermanagh from 1773 to 1774.

-After the Acts of Union he was a co-opted MP in the first Parliament of the United Kingdom for County Fermanagh from 1801 to 1802, after which he handed the seat to his son and heir, Mervyn Archdall (junior).
+After the Acts of Union, he became a co-opted MP in the first Parliament of the United Kingdom for County Fermanagh from 1801 to 1802, after which he handed the seat to his son and heir, Mervyn Archdall Jr.

+Personal life

-He married in 1762 the Hon.
-Mary Dawson, daughter of William Henry, 1st Viscount Carlow, and with her had four sons and eight daughters.
+In 1762, Archdall married the Hon.
+Mary Dawson, daughter of William Dawson, 1st Viscount Carlow and sister to John Dawson, 1st Earl of Portarlington.
+Together, Mervyn and Mary were the parents of four sons and eight daughters.
 In 1773 to 1778 he rebuilt Castle Archdale, which had been burned in the uprising of 1689 to 1690.